Unity-Technologies/FontainebleauDemo/README.md

 <img src = "https://github.com/Unity-Technologies/FontainebleauDemo/blob/master/Documentation/Images/9.PNG" >

 # Scripts used in this demo

-- Character controller
+- Character controller from standard assets
 - Gameplay ingredients
-- Video manager
 - Lightmap switching script
 - Lightmapped LODs

 For instructions on how to bake lightmaps with the **Lightmap switching script** check this [repository](https://github.com/laurenth-unity/lightmap-switching-tool)

+# Known issues

+- On Some platforms the night lighting has bright white areas.
+This is due to reflection probes capture happening before the light probe proxy volumes used for lighting the trees and foliage get refreshed to the night values.

 # Feedback - Bugs